Issues and complaints

 As any member of staff, researchers may experience issues such as discrimination, bullying, harassment or other types of "fall off" with members of staff (including their PI) and students.
 There can be various degrees of offense, from a simple misunderstanding to more serious issues.

-It is important to deal with issues and fix difficult situations as leaving them unsolved may significantly impact on the wellbeing of the involved parties.
-However, a gradual approach to finding a solution, from informal discussions to formal processes, is encouraged to avoid unnecessary escalation of issues.
+It is important to deal with issues and fix difficult situations as leaving them unsolved may significantly impact on the wellbeing of all the involved parties.
+However, a gradual approach to finding a solution, from informal discussions to formal processes, is encouraged to avoid unnecessary escalation.
 It is much more difficult to salvage a relationship once formal procedures have been triggered.
 For serious issues, this may be inevitable.

-If the situation is impacting your mental health, remember that you can access confidential counseling for free at any time with Queen's provider (see Personal support).
+If the situation is impacting your mental health, remember that you can access confidential counseling for free at any time with Queen's provider (see Employee Assistance Programme).